Duchstf/awesome-quantum-control/README.md

 ### Classical QEC

+* [Local Clustering Decoder as a fast and adaptive hardware decoder for the surface code](https://arxiv.org/pdf/2411.10343)-**Riverlane, Cambridge, UK**: Local Clustering Decoder as a solution that simultaneously achieves the accuracy and speed requirements of a real-time decoding system.
+Our decoder is implemented. on FPGAs and exploits hardware parallelism to keep pace with the fastest qubit types.
 * [Local active error correction from simulated confinement](https://arxiv.org/pdf/2510.08056) - **Ethan Lake (Berkeley):** Studies the problem of performing real-time decoding on topological stabilizer codes in a way where all operations—both classical and quantum—are geometrically local.
 * [Quantum error correction below the surface code threshold](https://www.nature.com/articles/s41586-024-08449-y) - **Google Quantum AI**: Distance-7 code and a distance-5 code integrated with a real-time decoder.